gmuric/avax-tweets-dataset/README.md

 # Avax tweets dataset
-The repository contains two data sets associated with vaccine hesitancy on Twitter.
-The "streaming" data set contains tweets collected by leveraging Twitter streaming API to listen to the set of anti-vaccine keywords.
+The repository contains two collections associated with vaccine hesitancy on Twitter.
+The "streaming" collection contains tweets collected by leveraging Twitter streaming API to listen to the set of anti-vaccine keywords.
 You can see the full list of these keywords in keywords.txt.
-The "account" data set contains historical tweets of users who are susceptible to anti-vaccine narratives.
+The "account" collection contains historical tweets of accounts that are susceptible to anti-vaccine narratives.
 To comply with [Twitter's Term of Service](https://twitter.com/en/tos), only tweet IDs are released.
 The data is for non-commercial research purposes only.
 It is our hope that it will help those who are studying and tracking anti-vaccine misinformation on social media and enable the understanding of public vaccine hesitancy more.

 The associated paper to this repository can be found here: (link to the paper).

 ## Data Organization
-The "streaming-tweetids" folder corresponds to the streaming collection set whereas the "account-tweetids" folder corresponds to the account collection.
+The "streaming-tweetids" folder corresponds to the streaming collection whereas the "account-tweetids" folder corresponds to the account collection.
 All the files are in .txt format.
-User-oriented files are named from 0 to 387.
-Streaming files are organized into 7 folders, each corresponds to a month of year 2020 and 2021.
+Account collection files are named from 0 to 387.
+Streaming collection files are organized into 7 folders, each corresponds to a month of year 2020 and 2021.

 ## Notes about the data
 1. Only English tweets are considered.
-2. The overview of two data sets are summarized in below:
+2. The overview of our data set are summarized in below:
-   1. Streaming data set
+   1. Streaming collection
         | Attribute      | Value |
         | ----------- | ----------- |
         | Number of tweets      | 1,832,333 |